France Sapin 2 Act and anti-corruption compliance for SMEs of 100 to 499 employees in 2026: why anticipate the obligation

 Principle#

-Risk mapping is the cornerstone.
+Risk mapping is the cornerstone of the programme.
 It must be:

-- Geographic (foreign presence, at-risk countries per Transparency International CPI).
+- Geographic (foreign presence, at-risk countries per the Transparency International Corruption Perceptions Index).

 - Documented (methodology, sources, update frequency).

-- Updated at least every 2 years or upon major events.
+- Updated at least every two years or upon a major event (acquisition, new geography, change of management).

-- Identification of exposed business processes (purchasing, export sales, public contracts, lobbying).
+- Identification of exposed business processes (purchasing, export sales, public procurement, lobbying).

-- Assessment of probability × impact for each risk (5x5 matrix).
+- Assessment of probability × impact for each risk (5×5 matrix).

-- Prioritisation by score (major risks = priority treatment).
+- Prioritisation of risks by score (major risks = priority treatment).

-- Documented action plan with prevention and detection measures.
+- Documented action plan with concrete prevention and detection measures, assigned to named individuals with deadlines.

 Our expert view#

-Classic trap: filling out a "generic" mapping downloaded from an AFA guide without adapting to actual activity.
-The AFA controls coherence between mapping and effective risk nature.
-A BTP SME with French-speaking African activity presenting mapping without any geographic risk is immediately suspect.
-The mapping must reflect operational reality.
+The classic trap: completing a "generic" mapping downloaded from an AFA guide without tailoring it to the actual business.
+The AFA checks the coherence between the mapping and the nature of the effective risks.
+A construction SME with activity in French-speaking Africa presenting a mapping without any geographic risk is immediately suspect.
+The mapping must reflect operational reality, including identified vulnerabilities — and the action plan must respond to them concretely.

-4. Whistleblower mechanism — Sapin 2 + GDPR articulation#
+4. Whistleblower mechanism — Sapin 2 and GDPR / RGPD articulation#

 Reinforced 2022 legal framework#

-- Absolute confidentiality of whistleblower and accused identities.
+- Absolute confidentiality of the whistleblower's and the accused person's identities.

-- Data retention: 5 years minimum, with possible anonymization.
+- Data retention: five years minimum, with possible anonymisation.

 Technical implementation#